docelic/amber-introduction/README.md

 The app can be started as soon as you have created it and ran `crystal deps` in the app directory.
 (It is not necessary to run deps if you have invoked `amber new` with the argument `--deps`; in that case Amber did it for you.)

-To run the app, you can use a couple different approaches.
-Some are suitable for development, some for production, etc.:
+To run the app, you can use a couple different approaches:

 ```shell
 # For development, clean and simple - compiles and runs your app: